Bugaboos to Rogers Pass, Selkirks, Monashees and Rockies Ski Traverses in Western Canada

 Ski crampons (rent these with rented skis, or purchase your own for your own skis)

-Large backpack (70 or more liters) with rain cover.
+Large backpack (70 or more litres) with rain cover.
 You will also have to carry some food, fuel, and group gear.

 *Only bring telemark skis if you are an advanced telemark skier with backcountry experience.